YellowLineParking/TechTest-AppyClient/README.md

 If you are an Android developer
  - The app should run in the latest version of Android
  - The code should be written in Java and compile in Android Studio or use react native

+##Web
+If you are a front-end web developer
+ - The app should run in the chrome browser
+ - The code should be written in JavaScript, HTML5, css.
+You may use your preferred javascript framework.

 # What we will look for
   - Well structured, clean code